Keep on Blogging!

 Federal agencies are a part of the Executive Branch of the Federal Government.
 This means that their boss is the President.
 While the Boss can not pass new laws (that is Congress' job), the Boss can significantly influence policy by issuing Executive Orders that direct the way agencies should conduct their business.
 Previous Executive Orders have dealt with such subjects as environmental compliance, Y2K compliance, and e-government efforts.

 The Clinton Administration issued two Presidential documents known as Memorandum on the issue of privacy.
-[M-99-18] [M-00-13] These documents, directed at the heads of the Executive Departments and Agencies, instructed agencies to adopt privacy policies, comply with those policies, and, although not required by law, to comply with COPPA.
+[M-99-18] [M-00-13] [See also M-03-22] These documents, directed at the heads of the Executive Departments and Agencies, instructed agencies to adopt privacy policies, comply with those policies, and, although not required by law, to comply with COPPA.
 Also, in the height of a ruckus about the covert use of cookies, the President forbade agencies to use cookies except in certain limited circumstances.

 According to the Memoranda, federal agencies shall: